userravs/digitalocean-nim-gpu-monitoring/README.md

 This lab guides you through deploying NVIDIA NIM on DigitalOcean Kubernetes (DOKS) with GPU support and proper authentication setup.

 **✅ Current Status**: This lab has been tested and validated with DigitalOcean H100 GPU clusters.
 The DCGM Exporter approach has been simplified to work reliably with DigitalOcean's GPU node configurations.
+Prometheus and Grafana monitoring stack is deployed and operational.

 ## Quick Start Summary